 Commissioned in 1675 by King Charles II and designed by Sir Christopher Wren to be the home of Royal Astronomy, the venue boasts one of the best views across London and a spectacular backdrop for photography.

 Contained within Flamsteed House is the elegant Octagon Room, the last surviving interior designed by Wren for observing the stars.
-With soaring windows and 360-degree views of Greenwich Park, the Thames and beyond it provides an iconic London venue for your evening wedding reception.
+With soaring windows and 360-degree views of Greenwich Park, the Thames and beyond it provides an iconic London venue for your evening wedding.

 Enjoy the views over drinks in the Courtyard and grab an iconic photo opportunity atop the historic Meridian Line, where eastern and western hemispheres meet.

 Please note that due to the delicate, world-famous Harrison timepieces housed within, there is no dancing allowed.
 However, Flamsteed House can be hired in conjunction with the nearby Peter Harrison Planetarium where your guests can dance the night away.